mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 Since a raft node is a server (ie a while true that accepts requests) and needs to have a timer (ie a while true with a sleep that calls a callback) and the game loop is, once again, a while true, we should put them in different threads to prevent them from blocking each other.

+## Raftian

+### Raftian Node

+All in all, a Raftian node should be something like the following:

+- a server
+  - threaded
+  - with a loop timer in its own thread
+- a list of client proxies
+- a game loop

+Which means that each node has at least three separate threads.

 # Development

 ## Parallelism